imperfect-12/Little-Taco-Shop/README.md

 ## 📌 Project Overview

 This project was built to practice and apply core web development skills (particularly HTML and CSS).
-It features a clean layout with navigation, a menu section, about, contact and store hours page about section with contact and store hours page.
+It features a clean Home page layout with a menu section and an about, contact and store hours page.

 ---